Max Soliven: Background

 Soliven was born on September 4, 1929, at the Philippine General Hospital in Manila, Philippines.
 His father Benito, who died from aftereffects of the Bataan Death March and imprisonment in Capas, Tarlac during World War II, was elected to serve in the pre-war National Assembly.
 Soliven spent his undergraduate years at the Ateneo de Manila University, where he received the OZANAM award for writing.
 Soliven received a Master of Arts from Fordham University and Johns Hopkins University's School of Advanced and International Studies.

 Soliven was proficient in Spanish, as it was one of the languages used by his Ilocano grandparents.

 Max was the eldest of ten children.
 His brothers and sisters were Guillermo, Regulo, Manuel, Mercedes, Teresa, Augusta, Victorio, Ethelinda, Benito.
+Victorio Villaflor Soliven (b.
+November 26, 1938- d.November 13, 2010, the husband of Purita Ramirez Soliven b.
+November 20, 1942-d.June 12, 2022) are the owners of VV Soliven Group of Companies, including VV Soliven Towers located near the Santolan–Annapolis station along Epifanio de los Santos Avenue.

 His youngest sister, Ethel Soliven Timbol, is also a journalist.
 She was a writer and Lifestyle Editor of the Manila Bulletin from 1964, retiring in 2007.